 BHS Participation Project

-This new project is aimed at getting more people involved in equestrianism as well as helping those already enjoying their passion to gain further in depth knowledge, confidence and skills as well as qualifications to enable them to enjoy riding to the full.
+This new project is aimed at getting more people involved in equestrianism, as well as helping those already enjoying their passion to gain further in-depth knowledge, confidence and skills.
+In addition, it will help more people gain qualifications that will enable them to enjoy riding to the full.
 Find out more about the BHS Participation Project and see how you can get involved.

 Riding Test and Style Jumping

-You might also be interested in becoming one of our Style Jumping and Riding Test Judges.
-Why not check out the Riding Test and Style Jumping page or go along to a few competitions and see what this unique discipline is all about?
-Judges who are not BHS Registered Instructors may be required to take a first aid course or attend safeguarding training.Take a look at BHS First Aid for course information, application form and current prices.
+You might also be interested in becoming one of our style jumping and riding test judges.
+Why not check out Riding Test and Style Jumping by going along to a few competitions and see what this unique discipline is all about?
+Judges who are not BHS Accredited Professional Coaches may be required to take a first aid course or attend safeguarding training.Take a look at BHS First Aid for course information, the application form and current prices.

 Please check out the events calendar to see opportunities for upcoming judges training and refreshers, then book your sessions online.